Day 1/Thu: Departing

 hutong should be "a place where people live around".

 Summer Palace, a well preserved UNESCO World Cultural

-Heritage Site.
-The imperial resort was first named
+The imperial resort was first named Garden of Clear

-Garden of Clear Ripples, which was burnt down by the allied forces of
+Ripples, which was burnt down by the allied forces of Great Britain and

-and Kunming Lake, south of the hill.
-The sprawling complex covers an area
+Lake, south of the hill.
+The sprawling complex covers an area of 290

 Today we enjoy a delicious

 welcome dinner at one of the top rated

 Beijing roast duck